Teaching young people about positive

 Where we are going

 Our community events are becoming an integral part of LVA’s vision and mission.
-We do these through parent and fundraising events bringing communities together.
+We do these through parent and fundraising events, bringing communities together.
 Our parent events focus on empowering parents to navigate the teenage years, knowing they are not alone in supporting their children through the formative years.
 We have run 6 parent events.
 Our fundraising events are about community and fun across all generations.

 With our parent community building on from the talks we plan to facilitate, train and empower parents to set up support groups in their local communities and networks.

 We have a vision for bridging the gap between the work we do in schools with young people and our work in the community by creating LVA themed youth spaces.
 With a view of empowering young people to take up leadership responsibly and creating job opportunities for those who have come through the programme.
-We are pioneering this in Autumn 2021.